 - Have a debt service ratio of less than 48%

 Your loan application approval takes 1-2 business days, and you may be charged a 1-5% one-time origination fee that is included in your loan amount.

 What is a Personal Loan?

-Secured Loan: For a secured personal loan, you are required to provide the lender with collateral i.e. an asset that secures the loan e.g. car, house, bank savings account.
+Secured Loan: For a secured personal loan, you must provide the lender with collateral, i.e. an asset that secures the loan, e.g. car, house, or bank savings account.

 Unsecured Loan: An unsecured loan does not require collateral.
 The lender may charge a higher interest due to the increased risk of default.